Eduard von Grützner

 Eduard Theodor Ritter von Grützner (May 26, 1846 – April 2, 1925) was a German painter and professor of art.
 He was especially noted for his genre paintings of monks.
-He also repeatedly portrayed Falstaff.
+He also repeatedly depicted Falstaff.

 Childhood

 Grützner was born in 1846 into a noble family in Groß-Karlowitz near Neisse, Upper Silesia, Prussia (now Poland).
 His father was a prominent member of the church, and the local pastor often visited his parents' home.
-He recognized Eduard's talent and inclination for painting early on.
-The administrator of a ducal country house in the neighborhood got him paper, and eventually the pastor gained him entrance to the Gymnasium (a university preparatory school) of Neisse.
+The pastor recognized Eduard's talent and inclination for painting early on.
+The manager of a ducal country house in the neighborhood got him drawing paper, and eventually the pastor gained him entrance to the Carolinum in Neisse, which was the city's Gymnasium (university preparatory school).

 Studies

-In 1864, the pastor brought Grützner to the private school of Hermann Dyck in Munich for art education, though his tenure at the Kunstgewerbeschule under Dyck was of short duration.
-In the first semester he transferred to the Classical Art class of Johann Georg Hiltensperger and Alexander Ströhuber, where the students learned about the aesthetic ideals of antiquity.
+In 1864, the pastor brought Grützner to the private school of Hermann Dyck in Munich for art education, at first in the vocational Kunstgewerbeschule under Dyck, soon transferring to the Classical Art class of Johann Georg Hiltensperger and Alexander Ströhuber, where the students learned about the aesthetic ideals of antiquity.

 In 1865, Grützner joined the painting class of Hermann Anschütz at the Munich Academy.
-Meanwhile, he also sought advice and inspiration from Carl Theodor von Piloty; he was taken into Piloty's class in 1867.
+Meanwhile, he also sought advice and inspiration from Carl Theodor von Piloty, whose class he joined in 1867.
 Piloty's class included aspiring artists from Hungary, Greece, Germany, Russia, and Poland.
 After three years under Piloty, Grützner left the academy.

 Career

 In 1870, Grützner moved into his own studio in the garden house of Schwanthalerstraße 18 in Munich.
-He quickly began to produce many paintings, and he became a very successful artist.
+He quickly began to produce many paintings, and soon became very successful.
 It was reported by artist and writer Friedrich Pecht in the journal Die Kunst für Alle (Art for All) in 1886: "the painters Eduard Grützner and Ludwig Willroider were granted the title of 'professor' by Luitpold, Prince Regent of Bavaria".
 In 1880, he was awarded the Order of Merit of St. Michael (Knight's Cross) first class.
 He was knighted in 1916.